pagyP/azurefirewall-microhack/Student/02-inter-forwarding.md

 :question: Can you reach the virtual machines **azeastus2vm01 - 10.10.1.4** and **onpremvm01 - 192.168.0.4** ?
 ## Success Criteria

-1. You can reach out the virtual machine in eastus2 region and onpremisses.
+1. You can reach out the virtual machine in eastus2 region and local datacenter.
-2. You have updated 2 route table for both spoke1 and spoke2.
+2. You have updated 5 route tables for complete it.
 3. You can run ping tool to test the connection between virtual machines.

 ## Learning Resources